-- Scroll through the list of users to identify users who are listed with a successful agent status, an unknown or failed agent status, or with a .local, .corp, .internal, or other private network address.
+- Scroll through the list of users to identify users listed with a successful, unknown, or failed agent status, or with a .local, .corp, .internal, or other private network address.

-- Users who are listed with a successful () agent status will have their Outlook email profiles reconfigured by DeploymentPro.
+- Users with a status of Failed or Not Installed will not have their Outlook email profiles reconfigured by DeploymentPro.

 - If these users need to have their Outlook email profiles reconfigured by DeploymentPro, then you need to install DMA to those users' computers.
 If you have already tried to install DMA to those users' computers, then try to reinstall it using an alternate method.
-For example, if you previously tried to install DMA using a Group Policy Object, you might try re-installing it with an email instead, in case those users are not using domain-joined computers.
-You might also want to try performing a few troubleshooting steps as outlined in the Troubleshoot connectivity between DMA and MSPComplete article.
+For example, if you previously tried to install DMA using a Group Policy Object (GPO), you can try re-installing it with an email instead, in case those users are not using domain-joined computers.
+You can also try performing a few troubleshooting steps as outlined in Troubleshoot connectivity between DMA and MSPComplete.